+Minor Requiren nents 20

+Biblical Hebrew I

+LANG 2125 Biblical Hebrew II .
+5

+LANG 2215 New Testament Greek I .
+5

+LANG 2225 New Testament Greek II .
+5

-The minor requires 20 credits in biblical languages, specifically, 10 credits in biblical Hebrew and 10 credits in New Testament Greek.
-The student may not use these credits to satisfy the language arts electives required of all B.A. graduates.
+Studen ts may not use these credits to satisfy the language

+arts ele ectives required of all B.A. graduates.